yaoman1324/yaoman1324.github.io/_pages/2_research.md

 **Stratification and Inequality in Post-reform China**

 Downey, Douglas, Man Yao and Joseph Merry.
-Forthcoming. “[The Inverse Association Between Number of Siblings and Divorce: New Evidence from China and Europe.](https://journals.sagepub.com/doi/10.1177/0192513X231162977)” Journal of Family Issues.
+2023. “[The Inverse Association Between Number of Siblings and Divorce: New Evidence from China and Europe.](https://journals.sagepub.com/doi/10.1177/0192513X231162977)” Journal of Family Issues.